Piaractus brachypomus

 Piaractus brachypomus also known as the red-bellied Pacu or pirapitinga, is a large species of pacu, a close relative of piranhas and silver dollars, in the serrasalmid family.
+As with a number of other closely related species, P. brachypomus is often referred to as the red-bellied pacu in reference to the appearance of the juveniles.
+This has resulted in a great deal of confusion about the nature and needs of all the species involved, with the reputation and requirements of one frequently being wrongly attributed to the others.

+Genomics

+A chromosome-level genome assembly of Piaractus brachypomus was published in 2026, representing the first reference genome for the species.
+The genome is approximately 1.34 Gb and comprises 27 chromosomes.
+The assembly has a BUSCO completeness of 99.8% and contains 25,501 predicted protein-coding genes.

+Distribution

 It is native to the Amazon basin in tropical South America, but it formerly included populations in the Orinoco, which was described in 2019 as a separate species, P. orinoquensis.

-Additionally, P. brachypomus is widely farmed and has been introduced to other regions.
+P. brachypomus is widely farmed and has been introduced to regions outside of its native range.
 In South Florida they are invasive in rivers, canals or lakes.

-As with a number of other closely related species, P. brachypomus is often referred to as the red-bellied pacu in reference to the appearance of the juveniles.
-This has resulted in a great deal of confusion about the nature and needs of all the species involved, with the reputation and requirements of one frequently being wrongly attributed to the others.

 Ecology

 An 1865 watercolor painting of Piaractus brachypomus from Tefé, Brazil by Jacques Burkhardt.

 In general, its behavior resembles that of the closely related tambaqui (Colossoma macropomum).
 It is migratory, but the pattern is poorly understood.
 Spawning occurs at the beginning of the flood season between November and February.
 Larvae of the Red-Bellied Pacu are found in whitewater rivers, but adults mainly live in flooded forests and floodplains of various river types, including those of both nutrient-rich and nutrient-poor.
 Unlike the tambaqui, the Red-bellied pacu also occurs in the headwaters of nutrient-poor rivers (not just in the lower sections).

 It mainly feeds on fruits, seeds, and nuts, but it is opportunistic and will also take zooplankton, insects, crustaceans and small fish, especially in the dry season.
 In general, more seeds are able to pass undamaged through the red-bellied pacu than the tambaqui, meaning that the former is overall a more efficient seed disperser.